stbischof/doc/class-Cube.md

       <td>false</td>
     </tr>
     <tr>
       <td colspan="5"><em>Reference to the measure that should be used as the default when queries don't explicitly specify a measure.
 This provides a sensible default for client tools and ad-hoc queries, typically pointing to the most commonly used or most important measure in the cube (like 'Sales Amount' or 'Quantity').
-When users drag dimensions into a pivot table or create a new query, this measure is automatically included to provide immediate meaningful results.</em></td>
+When users drag dimensions into a pivot table or create a new query, this measure is automatically included to provide immediate meaningful results. defaultMeasure sets the default member of the [Measures] dimension and is used in contexts where no measure is explicitly specified in the MDX query.

+</em></td>
     </tr>
   </tbody>
 </table>